Training Outcomes Within Your Budget!

 Frequently Asked Questions

-Is Enumerate Memory Efficient? faq-arrow
+Is Enumerate Memory Efficient?

 Enumerate takes in additional memory compared to simple methods of iteration as it forms a counter alongside each element.

-Is Enumerate Zero-Based or One-Based? faq-arrow
+Is Enumerate Zero-Based or One-Based?

-Enumerate on its own is zero-based as it starts counting from zero.
+Zero Based Budgeting can be conceptually linked to enumerate, which on its own is zero-based as it starts counting from zero.
 But you can always specify a desired starting index with the help of the ‘start’ parameter.

-What are the Other Resources and Offers Provided by The Knowledge Academy? faq-arrow
+What are the Other Resources and Offers Provided by The Knowledge Academy?

-The Knowledge Academy takes global learning to new heights, offering over 30,000 online courses across 490+ locations in 220 countries.
+The Knowledge Academy takes global learning to new heights, offering over 3,000+ online courses across 490+ locations in 190+ countries.
 This expansive reach ensures accessibility and convenience for learners worldwide.

-Alongside our diverse Online Course Catalogue, encompassing 17 major categories, we go the extra mile by providing a plethora of free educational Online Resources like News updates, Blogs, videos, webinars, and interview questions.
-Tailoring learning experiences further, professionals can maximise value with customisable Course Bundles of TKA.
+Alongside our diverse Online Course Catalogue, encompassing 19 major categories, we go the extra mile by providing a plethora of free educational Online Resources like Blogs, eBooks, Interview Questions and Videos.
+Tailoring learning experiences further, professionals can unlock greater value through a wide range of special discounts, seasonal deals, and Exclusive Offers.

-What is The Knowledge Pass, and How Does it Work? faq-arrow
+What is The Knowledge Pass, and How Does it Work?

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

-What are the Related Courses and Blogs Provided by The Knowledge Academy? faq-arrow
+What are the Related Courses and Blogs Provided by The Knowledge Academy?

-The Knowledge Academy offers various Programming Trainings, including the Python Course, Python Django Training, and Object-Oriented Programming (OOPs) Course.
+The Knowledge Academy offers various Programming Courses, including the Python Course, Python Django Training, and Object-Oriented Programming (OOPs) Course.
 These courses cater to different skill levels and provide comprehensive insights into How to Run Python Scripts.

 Our Programming & DevOps Blogs cover a range of topics related to Programming & DevOps, offering valuable resources, best practices, and industry insights.
 Whether you are a beginner or looking to advance your Programming & DevOps Skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.